On Definite Optimism

 I had nothing tangible.

-I guarantee that I wasn't the only student feeling like this.
+I guarantee that I wasn't the only student that felt like this.
 Most colleges foster indefinite students, and I feel like I was one of them.
 Yet, it is not our fault.
 We go to college for a search of optimism and purpose, but many struggle to find either.

-That's where I told myself I would learn something valuable: programming.
+That's where I put myself on a path to learn something valuable: programming.

 That moment changed my life completely.
 It turned me from an indefinite observer into a definite doer.
-I could build my dreams with existing technology.
+I could build my own dreams.

-Definite optimists make the world better with certainty.
+Definite optimists make the world better through certainty.
 They know where to go, how and why.
 Our world needs more of them.
-We need to give indefinite people the skills to become definite and build the future of tomorrow, today.
+We need to give indefinite people the skills to become definite optimists and build the future of tomorrow, today.